canro91/canro91.github.io/_posts/2022-07-11-LinqDistinctBySourceCode.md

 cover-alt: "Looking inside a box"
 ---

 "Don't use libraries you can't read their source code."

-That's a bold statement I found and shared in a past [Monday Links]({% post_url 2022-01-17-MondayLinks %}).
-I decided to look into the LINQ DistinctBy source code.
-For a while, I thought the C# standard library was like a black box that only experienced ~~wizards~~ programmers could understand.
-I was wrong.
-Let's see what's inside the new LINQ DistinctyBy method.
+That's a bold statement I found and shared in a past [Monday Links]({% post_url 2022-01-17-MondayLinks %}) episode.
+Inspired by that, let's see what's inside the new LINQ `DistinctyBy` method.

-## What LINQ DistinctBy method does?
+## What DistinctBy does

 **DistinctBy returns the objects containing unique values based on one of their properties.
 It works on collections of complex objects, not just on plain values.**

 DistinctBy is one of the [new LINQ methods introduced in .NET 6]({% post_url 2022-06-27-NET6LinqMethods %}).

-The next code sample shows how to find unique movies by release year.
+Here's how to find unique movies by release year.

 ```csharp
 var movies = new List<Movie>